manell0/couronne/README.md

 1. Have the following installed in your IDE of choice:
    - Git (for version control)

-   - pip (package installer for Python; pip3 was used at the time of production: Juli 2021)
+   - pip (package installer for Python; pip3 was used at the time of production: September 2021)

    - Python3 (the programming language used to produce the backend logic of this project) using the following command:
       - pip3 install dnspython